CIERA-Transients/POTPyRI/README.md

 # Data reduction pipeline for imaging from large aperture telescopes
+## Usage
+If you use this code, please reference Paterson et al. 2022 (in prep.)

 ## Installation
 To install run **git clone https://github.com/CIERA-Transients/Imaging_pipelines.git**.
 It is recommended that you create an environment for the pipeline to run in.
 There are two files available which you can use:
 1) pipeline_environment.txt contains a explicit list of commands to install the needed packages.
 To use this file run **conda create --name myenv --file pipeline_environment.txt**, where myenv is the name of the environment.